.460 Weatherby Magnum: Handloading

-As factory loaded ammunition for the .460 Weatherby Magnum is optimized for only heavy dangerous game, reloaders gain a great benefit from reloading for the .460 Weatherby Magnum.
+As factory loaded ammunition for the .460 Weatherby Magnum is optimized for heavy dangerous game, reloading components are often used for the .460 Weatherby Magnum.
 Reloading the .460 Weatherby Magnum is no more difficult than reloading any other belted magnum cartridges.
 The reloader has a wide variety of components, bullets and powders available.

 Among bullet manufacturers Barnes, Hornady and Lyman provide reloading data in their manuals for the .460 Weatherby Magnum.
 Powder manufacturers Accurate Arms, Hodgdon and Norma have also provide reloading data for the cartridge.

 Bullets

 The .460 Weatherby Magnum accepts .458 in bullets.
 There are a large variety of bullets manufactured which are suited for the .460 Weatherby.
 Bullets weighing between 250–600 gr are acceptable although the cartridge performs best with bullets weighing between 450–600 gr.
 The 250–400 gr bullets are optimized for use with the .45-70 Government cartridge.
 Such bullets are used with reduced loads.
 All major bullet manufacturers produce bullets that can be used in the .460 Weatherby.